PojavLauncherTeam/PojavLauncher_iOS/README.md

 - [x] Did Minecraft recognize OpenGL?
 - [x] OpenAL: use @kcat's openal-soft
 - [x] Input pipe implementation
+- [x] Account authentication (partial).
 - [ ] Does it work?
 Partial.
 - Currently, only Minecraft 1.14+ fully works.
 - Forge won't work, but Fabric and OptiFine will.

 ## Known issues
+- Mojang authentication might not work, but copying logged in account json from Android will work.
 - Camera position will be jumped to random location on first time touch.
 - 1.12.2 and below only render a tiny panorama at bottom left corner.
 - Other versions will crash for various reasons: Narrator crash, etc...